IgnisUmbrae/TJE-Archipelago/readme.md

 - Resuming after _closing_ the client (e.g. in asyncs) is currently a mess, and will imperfectly restore the game state.
 - 2-player mode is not currently supported.
-- Hints are yet to be implemented and locations are generically-named, so in multiworlds it's recommended to play with `restrict_prog_items: yes` to avoid having to scour the map for a singular progression item in a weird location.
+- Hints are yet to be implemented and locations are generically-named.

 ## Setup